savreline/chevrotain/README.md

 The implementation largely follows the approach described in section 5 and figure 3 of [this](https://hal.inria.fr/inria-00609399v1/document) paper by Marc Shapiro et. all.

 ## Test Methodology
 All implementations of the project were deployed on up to ten Azure D4s v3 VMs located in Canada Central, UK South, Japan East, Australia East and Brazil South zones.
 All implementations were subjected to a standard test that evenly distributed 1050 API calls between the given set of replicas.
-The rate at which the API calls were delivered to the replicas was varied from 10 ops/s to 10 000 ops/s and resulting end-to-end latency, consistency and time to reach steady state (CvRDT only) were measured.
+The rate at which the API calls were delivered to the replicas varied from 10 ops/s to 10 000 ops/s and resulting end-to-end latency, consistency and time to reach steady state (CvRDT only) were measured.
 In a separate experiment, MongoDB's built-in replication service was set-up between the same replicas and the primary replica was subjected to the same API calls.

 ## Results
 ### 3-Replica System
 * CvRDT implementation with garbage collection (CvRDT-GC in the figure) performed best, maintaining latency of about 100ms under all loads.
 * CvRDT implementation without garbage collection (CvRDT in the figure) performed second best, maintaining latency of about 100ms for throughput of up to 250 ops/s.
 Latency increased to about 200ms under a throughput of 10 000 ops/s.
 * MongoDB's built-in replication service maintained latency less than 150ms for throughput of up to 100 ops/s.
 Latency increased to about 1s at throughput of 750 ops/s.
-Throughput reached saturation at 750 ops/s.
+Throughput saturated at 750 ops/s.
 * CmRDT implementations performed worst, with CmRDT-O implementation demonstrating acceptable latency only for throughput less than or equal to 100 ops/s.
 Performance of the CmRDT-C implementation was even less notable.

 #### Figure 2: Latency as a function of throughput for a 3-replica system